FREE Case Review (866) 588-0600

 If your dog is hit by a car, the emotional and financial fallout can be overwhelming—but you may have legal options to pursue.

-As a personal injury attorney who has handled many cases similar to this one, I can state with certainty that it's pivotal to know all sides of the story before moving forward with legal action.
+As a personal injury attorney who has handled many cases similar to this one, I can confidently state that it's pivotal to know all sides of the story before moving forward with legal action.

 Quick Summary

-• In most cases, if your dog runs away and is hit, you may be liable for damages, including vet bills.
+• If your dog runs away and is hit, you may be liable for damages, including vet bills.

 • Most states require pet owners to keep their animals restrained.